- Assistive Listening Systems Vs. Assisted Listening Devices

 You will want to have the option of earbuds or headphones for each receiver.
 You will also want foam pads that fit over the buds or headphones that can be removed after use or swabbed down with a sanitizing wipe.
 You will also want to provide hearing aid compatible neck coils.
 Refer to the chart above to decide how many you need to have available.

-Best Wireless Assisted Listening Devices For A Large Church
+Best Wireless Assistive Listening Devices For A Large Church

 Williams Sound FM ADA Kit